 Mike officially became General Manager of the Petes on February 14th, 2013 after serving as the Interim General Manager for four months.
 He originally joined the Petes as the Manager of Player Personnel in April 2010.
 Prior to his role with the Petes, Mike worked with International Scouting Services (ISS) as Chief Scout and subsequently General Manager/Chief Scout in September of 2008.
 Among his many duties, Mike was responsible for overseeing the day-to-day operations of ISS, as well as the scouting staff responsible for producing reports on players eligible for the NHL Draft and WHL, QMJHL, OHL and CHL Import Drafts.
 Mike was Assistant Coach in charge of video with Team Pacific at the 2008 World Under 17 Hockey Challenge.
 He worked as the Director of Player Personnel and Assistant Coach with the Oshawa Generals from 2004-2006.
 He also spent four years as Assistant Coach at Wilfrid Laurier University of the Ontario University Athletic Association, where he played a role in their trip to the 2001 CIS National Hockey Championships.
 In addition, Mike worked for four years as Full-Time Head Coach/Manager with the Trenton Sting of the Ontario Provincial Junior A Hockey League, winning the 1998 OPJHL Eastern Conference Championship.
 He is a graduate of the Sports Administration program at Durham College.

 Robert joined the Petes as Strength and Conditioning Coach in July 2013 following a 12-year professional career.
 Robert played for the Petes from 1996 to 1999, earning Rookie of the Year in 1996 and being selected to play for Germany in the World Junior Hockey Championships in both 1995 and 1996.
 He was drafted by the Phoenix Coyotes in 1997 and played for their farm teams, the Springfield Falcons in the AHL and the Mississippi Sea Wolves in the ECHL, before returning to play in the first division of Germany’s Elite League.
 Robert is the current Owner of The Edge – Strength and Conditioning Centre located in Peterborough.
-He is a Certified Personal Training Specialist and has been Assistant Coach in the Peterborough Minor Petes AAA system for the past two years at the Midget and Bantam levels.
+He is a Certified Personal Training Specialist and has been Assistant Coach in the Peterborough Minor Petes AAA system for the past several years at the Midget and Bantam levels.
 Robert lives in Peterborough with his wife Kim and daughter Isabella.

 Click here to contact Robert

-Ron Ringler returned to the Petes family, having previously played for the Petes during the 1967-68 season.
+Ron Ringler returned to the Petes family having previously played for the Petes during the 1967-68 season.
 Ron, who covers Northern Ontario, comes to the Petes with a great knowledge of hockey and the OHL, having previously scouted with the North Bay Centennials, Oshawa Generals and Saginaw Spirit.
-Ron also served as an Assistant Coach with North Bay during the 2000-01 campaign.
+He also served as an Assistant Coach with North Bay during the 2000-01 campaign.
 Originally from North Bay, Ron now resides in Powassan, ON with his wife Linda.

 Based in Peterborough, Sandy covers players in the OMHA and ETA eligible for the OHL Priority Selection Draft.
 Sandy has coached four seasons in the Peterborough Minor Petes system and has worked as a coach at two U16 training camps and two U17 training camps.
 Sandy lives in Peterborough with his wife Jenn and their son Alexander.